NEW MAJOR IN PUBLIC HISTORY

 History is ideal as a single major or as a companion for a double major.
-BW's history program offers ideal preparation for graduate studies, law school and for many careers.
+Our program offers ideal preparation for graduate studies, law school and more.
 Opportunities include:

 - Museum curator

 - Urban planner